Back to blog

 Common Objections (And Why They're Wrong)

-"I'm not technical" Modern tools require zero coding.
+"I'm not technical" Modern personal website builders require zero coding.
 Pastefolio lets you paste your resume and get a website in minutes.

 "I don't have interesting work to show" Everyone has something: presentations, reports, projects, volunteer work.
 Start with what you have.